 4. Could I also be charged under Vehicle Code 40508 VC?

-- the accused received a traffic citation,
+- you received a traffic citation,

-- the accused then willfully failed to appear.10
+- you then willfully failed to appear.10

 A violation of VC 40508 is charged as a California misdemeanor.
 The crime is punishable by: